euvinkeel/euvinkeel.github.io/content/Gamedev/Update 2.md

 seems like a good sign to not write about the game premise until i actually have something working -- historically that strategy has been pretty good to me

-i think the first project should be to make a really, really simple game with jecs. a really small project will still force you to create your own framework for a lot of basic stuff